clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 | Clojure CLR – Server | 0 | 0.0% |
 | Clojure CLR – Client | 0 | 0.0% |

 *Clojure on the JVM server remains the dominant deployment target by far (97.6%), with ClojureScript in the browser a strong secondary use case (68.3%).
 Notably, ClojureDart shows minimal current usage (4.9%) despite being repeatedly and enthusiastically flagged in the open-ended "magic wand" and ecosystem-support answers (Section 8) — a gap between current adoption and member enthusiasm worth factoring into funding decisions.
-Clojure CLR saw zero reported usage among respondents.*
+Clojure CLR saw zero reported usage among respondents.*  <br>

+---

 ## 2. Quantitative Priorities: Areas for Improvement